algenty/flowcharting-repository/MAPPING.md

 ## Color On
 Select when color is applied :
-  - Warning/Critical : If state is OK, Shapes, arrows or text are not colored, Keep orginal color.
+  - Warning/Critical : If state is OK, Shapes, arrows or text are not colored, keep orginal color.
   - Always : Objects defined in "Shape Mapping" are colored for each state.